AdobeDocs/analytics.en/help/analyze/activity-map/faq.md

 +++How is link ranking determined in the All Links report?

-* **In Gradient and Bubble mode**: Rank is determined by the metric column.
-For links with same metric value, the rank is further based on link ID alphabetical order.
+* **In Gradient and Bubble mode**: The metric column determines rank.
+For links with the same metric value, the rank is further based on link ID alphabetical order.
-* **In Gainer & Loser mode**: Rank is primarily determined by the % Gain column.
+* **In Gainer & Loser mode**: The percent gained column determines rank.
 For links with the same gain, the rank is further based on the link ID alphabetical order.

 +++

 +++How does Activity Map work with pages that use multiple report suites?

-By default, Activity Map uses the report suite that is associated with the first tag that is sent by the page.
+By default, Activity Map uses the report suite that is associated with the first tag on the page.
 You can select a different report suite through the **[!UICONTROL Activity Map Settings]** > **[!UICONTROL Others]** tab.

 +++